Have questions? Need to speak with someone? We are here to help!

 All students should apply each and every year!
 Financial aid is not renewed automatically.

 Student budgets can only include costs of attendance (COA) for the individual student.
 The COA will include tuition, books/supplies, and allowance for living expenses.
 Additional living allowances for married students or students with children are not included.
-A standard child care allowance, however, may be included, depending on the ages of the student’s children.
+However, a standard child care allowance may be included, depending on the ages of the student’s children.

 The COA is created by the University of Florida, not by the individual student.
 Click here to get a brief understanding of how UF calculates budgets.